mkuzmik/gomoku-game/README.md

 - [x] Create game mode selection.
 - [ ] Create AI module
 - [ ] Enable singleplayer mode.
+- [ ] Report exception when typed player tries to put field out of board or onto existing field.

 ## Modules
 - `main.hs` is the main module.
 It contains main fuction, which loops the game